Jaimeloeuf/Gasless-Magic/README.md

 ## Running tests
 Currently, the test, "gasless.js" requires PORT 2001 & 2002 to be free for use.
 Test will fail if these 2 PORTs are already in used.
+To use this with the relayer, or to get the ABI of this wallet, use ```npm link``` in order to connect to this repo and use the build files directly.

 ## On truffle usage